 As a teacher and pedagogue, Ron Francois has been in demand since 2004.
 He has presented numerous masterclasses in Canada, the United States, Mexico, and China.
 In 2013, he won the "Outstanding Service Award for Teaching" from the American String Teacher Association, Colorado chapter.

-Since 2002, Ron Francois has served as the head of the string area and associate professor of music at Colorado State University.
+Since 2002, Ron Francois has served as the head of the string area and is a professor of music at Colorado State University.